-- 1. Click the [New Calibration] button on the Vision Guide toolbar. - 2.
-The calibration wizard is run.
+- (1) Click the every set of the Vision Guide toolbar. - (2) The calibration wizard is run.
 Select the name of calibration and a camera.
-Select a source calibration for copying settings as necessary. - 3.
-Select a standalone camera. - 4.
-Configure the vision sequence for detecting the calibration reference targets. - 5.
-Specify whether to enable distortion correction.
-If distortion correction is enabled, select a vision sequence for detecting the dot grid pattern. - 6.
-Configure the settings by following the steps to complete the wizard.
+Select a source calibration for copying settings as necessary. - (3) Select a standalone camera. - (4) Configure the vision sequence for detecting the calibration reference targets. - (5) Specify whether to enable distortion correction.
+If distortion correction is enabled, select a vision sequence for detecting the dot grid pattern. - (6) Configure the settings by following the steps to complete the wizard.